-Nicholas DiPaolo, Matthew M. McKenna, Allen Questrom and Cheryl Nido Turpin will be considered for election as directors in Class II, to serve for three-year terms expiring at the annual meeting in 2014.
-In order to balance the membership in the classes, Guillermo Marmol will be considered for election as a director in Class I to serve for a two-year term expiring at the annual meeting in 2013.
+Alan D. Feldman, Jarobin Gilbert Jr., and David Y. Schwartz will be considered for election as directors in Class III, to serve for three-year terms expiring at the annual meeting in 2015.
 Each nominee has been nominated by the Board of Directors for election and has consented to serve.
 Messrs.
-Marmol and Questrom were elected by the Board to serve for their present terms on February 16, 2011.
-Ms. Turpin and Messrs.
-DiPaolo and McKenna were elected to serve for their present terms at the 2008 annual meeting of shareholders.
-The six remaining directors will continue in office until the expiration of their terms at the 2012 or 2013 annual meeting.
-If, prior to the annual meeting, any nominee is not able to serve, then the persons designated as proxies for this meeting (Gary M. Bahler, Ken C. Hicks and Robert W. McHugh) will have full discretion to vote for another person to serve as a director in place of that nominee.
+Feldman, Gilbert and Schwartz were elected to serve for their present terms at the 2009 annual meeting of shareholders.
+The eight remaining directors will continue in office until the expiration of their terms at the 2013 or 2014 annual meeting.
+If, prior to the annual meeting, any nominee is not able to serve, then the persons designated as proxies for this meeting (Gary M. Bahler, Ken C. Hicks and Lauren B. Peters) will have full discretion to vote for another person to serve as a director in place of that nominee.

-James E. Preston, age 77, was elected to a term expiring at the annual meeting of shareholders in 2013.
+James E. Preston, age 78, was elected to a term expiring at the annual meeting of shareholders in 2013.
 Under the retirement policy for directors, which is described on Page 9, the Nominating and Corporate Governance Committee has reviewed Mr. Preston's continued service for the forthcoming year of his term and has asked that Mr. Preston continue to serve as a director.
 Mr. Preston currently serves as lead director.
 Mr. Preston did not participate in the deliberations of the Nominating and Corporate Governance Committee on this matter.

 The biographies of each of the nominees and the continuing directors contain information regarding the person's service as a director, business experience, director positions held currently and at any time during the last five years, and the experience, qualifications, attributes or skills that caused the Nominating and Corporate Governance Committee and the Board to determine that the person should serve as a director of your company.
-The ages shown are as of April 7, 2011.
+The ages shown are as of April 5, 2012.
 There are no family relationships among the directors or executive officers of the Company.

-The Board of Directors recommends that shareholders vote FOR the election of the five identified nominees to the Board of Directors.
+The Board of Directors recommends that shareholders vote FOR the election of the three identified nominees to the Board of Directors.